 Yes, of course.
 We ask that you send your child in with a named water bottle.
 This will be kept in school, and will allow your child to have a drink during they day whenever they want to.
 It will be sent home regularly to be washed.
 Please send your child with a water bottle, especially when the weather is hot.

 We are a healthy school.
-We offer fruit and milk at break times.
-If your child is in Nursery or Reception this is free.
-If your child is in Key Stage 1, fruit is free and children can pay for milk.
-If your child is in Key Stage 2, fruit and milk can be paid for.
-Payment is through parent pay.
+We offer fruit and milk at break times if your child is in Nursery or Reception.
+If your child is in Key Stage 1, fruit is also available free.

-Alternatively, you may send your child with a healthy drink and snack.
+You may also send your child with a healthy drink and snack.
 Please do not sent chocolate, sweets, crisps or fizzy drinks.
+Cereal bars are fine as long as they do not contain nuts.

 Yes – we would appreciate the help.
 If you are interested in hearing readers or helping in another way around school, please call into the office.
 The office staff will tell you more.
 All staff and volunteers in school are vetted to make sure that they are suitable to work with children.